 What would you do?
 The child you know and love—and was raised as a boy before you met and the adoption was official—wants to be raised as a girl.
 The catch: doctor's cannot really say for certain if this child is a girl or a boy.
 This child has a medical condition known as intersex.
-About 1 in 2,000 babies are born with conflicting physical sexual organs in which a sex development specialist is brought in to consult.
-In many cases, closer examination and blood tests reveal that they are biologically male or female.
-But for some, no clear biological sex is evident.
-Such was the case of "Laurie," whose adoptive Christian parents were seeking answers when they came knocking on my door.
-What her mom told me about the Christian community's response broke my heart.

 "The truth is that God designed sex to be enjoyed within the context of a marriage bed.
 It’s as simple and as terribly frustrating as that.
 While it would be nice if there were a caveat for those who never get married, that would deny the sanctity of the act of sex altogether wouldn’t it?
 The marriage bed should be honored by “all,” not just those who have one.
 (Hebrews 13:4) This is difficult but true."
 (From "How Can I Satisfy My Sexual Desire As A Single Woman?")

-Recently, I spoke at Grove City College chapel and had the delight of doing an additional follow-up workshop that evening for women on beauty (which was not recorded).
+I spoke at Grove City College chapel and had the delight of doing an additional follow-up workshop the same evening for women on beauty (which was not recorded).
 Only problem?
 The guys showed up along with the girls.
 Were they here for an easy extra chapel credit or could it be that they really wanted to understand the complex interweaving highway that is the female brain?
 I hoped for the later, decided to play it cool, and threw my notes away.
 Inviting the guys into the conversation turned out to be something of a medicine for the soul to the girls, as I watched the men impart to their Christian sisters something I could not.
 It went something like this.

 On a few occasions I have survived the world's most boring church services.
 As I sit there with the bad music, long and poorly presented sermon, and the dead interactions of people I can not help but think how opposite this must be from the thrill and adventure of the early church founders who were risking their lives and hiding in homes to tell tales of miracles and resurrections.
 How their pulses must have raced with passion as their bodies were laced with adrenaline at the task of growing the Church.
-If we are not careful, we create a very counterfeit understanding of Church by thinking that Sunday morning services are church.
-They aren't.
-And the thinking that they are contributes to the deadening of souls who long for something more than the mundane and veils rather than reveals the glory of God.
-There has to be more to life than empty traditions, routines, working 9-5, and hollow church services.
-Does this call out to your spirit like a spring of water to a thirsty traveler?
-Is boredom sucking the life out of you?
-I have hope for you.